ryanrhymes/owl_guide/book/apidoc/owl_maths.rst

-Error Function and Fresnel Integrals
+Error function and Fresnel integrals
 -------------------------------------------------------------------------------